 If you decide you would like to return to Drexel at a later date, you will need to apply for readmission.

-To withdraw voluntarily from the University, if you're a full-time undergraduate student you must personally report to the college or school in which you’re enrolled to begin the process.
-In circumstances where in-person withdraw is not feasible, you may initiate your withdrawal by writing to your college or school.
-Verbal or written notice to any university faculty, administrator, or staff person other than the designated person in the college or school is not sufficient for official withdraw or the determining of an effective date of withdraw.
+To withdraw voluntarily from the University, you must personally report to the college or school in which you’re enrolled to begin the process.
+In circumstances where in-person withdraw is not feasible, you may initiate your withdrawal by writing your request to your academic advisor using your official Drexel email account.
+Verbal or written notice to any university faculty, administrator, or staff person other than the designated advisor in the college or school is not sufficient for official withdraw or the determining of an effective date of withdraw.
 It is not possible to withdraw by telephone contact.

 The effective date of withdraw, which is normally no earlier than the date of initial contact with the college or school, determines the amount of refund and/or credit.
 Please refer to the Provost's Withdraw from the University page to review the University's policy of withdrawing from Drexel University for submission deadline information.

 All full-time undergraduate students, are considered to be active students and, accordingly, are responsible for satisfying all financial obligations accumulated until the time when they officially withdraw as explained above, or the university declares them inactive.

 The following are the accepted reasons for withdraw from the University:

 - Career change

-All new, incoming freshmen students are provided with a class schedule for the fall quarter, so course registration is not required.
+All new, incoming first-year students are provided with a class schedule for the fall quarter, so course registration is not required.
 Schedules are created by the academic department.
 Students will be notified by their academic advising office when schedules are available in DrexelOne.
 Questions about registration or requests to update course registration must be handled by the student's academic advisor.

 Course schedules for the upcoming academic year are available starting in the 3rd week of the prior summer term.
 You can review this course list on the Term Master Schedule.